broccolijs/broccoli/README.md

 ## Broccolifile.js and Stirfryfile.js

-Every package (your app itself as well as all its dependencies) has a Broccolifile.js.
+Every package -- your app itself as well as each of its dependencies -- has a Broccolifile.js.
 The Broccolifile.js defines where source files live, and whether to apply preprocessors that other packages should not have to know about, such as CoffeeScript.